Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Introduction

 \subsection{Organization}

-We outline our approach to including additional ranking metrics for the deconfuser and describe how we test the usefulness of photometry for orbit-fitting of simulated directly imaged multi-planet systems in Section~\ref{sec:approach}.
-In Section~\ref{sec:results}, we present the results of a subset of highly confused simulated systems.
-In Section~\ref{sec:orbit_validation}, we compare the deconfuser to \texttt{orbitize!}~to validate the orbit-fitting methods employed in the deconfuser, and showcase how well it fits orbits to detections compared to the simulated truth.
-We describe the impact of photometry on deconfusion for these challenging systems and the general performance of the deconfuser in estimating the correct orbital parameters in Section~\ref{sec:discussion}.
-In Section~\ref{sec:conclusion}, we summarize the results of this work and present directions for future investigations and improvements with the deconfuser.
+We outline our approach to including additional ranking metrics in the deconfuser and describe how we test whether photometry is sufficient for differentiating orbits in Sec.~\ref{sec:approach}.
+In Sec.~\ref{sec:results}, we present the results of the combined deconfuser on the confused systems.
+We describe the impact of photometry on deconfusion for these challenging systems and the performance of the combined deconfuser in estimating the correct orbital parameters in Sec.~\ref{sec:discussion}.
+In Sec.~\ref{sec:conclusion}, we summarize the results of this work and present directions for future investigations and improvements with the deconfuser.